JonnyD1117/ECH-267-Adv.-Proc.-Control/README.md

 - [ ] Import CAD to MATLAB
 - [x] Learn how to animate robot model in MATLAB
 - [x] Develop MPC implementation (using CasADi) of inverted pendulum, cart pole, and Inverted Double-Pendulum
+- [ ] Investigate DH Parameter Modeling
+- [ ] Investigate Velocity Kinematics-Manipulator Jacobian
+- [ ] Develop DH Forward & Inverse Kinematic Model of 3Dof Robot
+- [ ] Develop Dynamics of 3Dof robot, using Lagrange Equation
+- [ ] Test Dynamics model in Matlab
-- [ ] Develop the model for the Robot
+- [ ] Test Forward Kinematics Model in Matlab

+Develop the model for the Robot
 - [ ] Discretize Model
 - [ ] Manually feed pre-defined tracjectories to model for testing model and visualization.
 - [ ] Develop MPC controller for robot model given the constrains of the physical system (joint angles, min/max velocities, min/max accelerations...etc) as well as the system dynamics of the robot.